SantiSB/simple-calculator/README.md

 I will review your pull request and might offer feedback or suggestions to enhance your contribution.
 Collaboration and iteration are key!

 ### Merge and Celebrate:
 Once your pull request is approved and any requested changes are addressed, your contribution will be merged into the develop branch.
-Congratulations, you've successfully contributed to the User Manager App! 🎉
+Congratulations, you've successfully contributed to the Simple Calculator App! 🎉

 ## 👨‍💻 Tech Stack:
 ![vite](https://github.com/SantiSB/simple-calculator/assets/55597241/f2fd911f-1db0-4cc8-ba4f-f1c369eff463)